rei/rei-cedar-vue-2/README.md

 ## Vue-play

 We're using [vue-play](https://github.com/vue-play/vue-play) to demo components.
-Configs live with the component files as `*.play.js`.
+Configs live in the examples directory for each component as `*.play.js`.

 `yarn play`